Lombiq/Orchard-Azure-Application-Insights/Readme.md

 ### Entra Authentication

-Starting September 30, 2025, authentication using API keys is no longer supported.
+Starting 30 September 2025, authentication using API keys is no longer supported.
 Instead, you'll have to set up Entra Authentication.

 To set up Entra Authentication follow the steps that most closely match your situation over at [Microsoft Entra authentication for Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/azure-ad-authentication?tabs=net)

-Once Entra Authentication is set up and the ConnectionString has been properly set, live metrics should be flowing in.
+Once Entra Authentication is set up and the `ConnectionString` has been properly set, live metrics should be flowing in.

 ### Using collected data